watson-virtual-agents/chat-widget/examples/basic-actions-example/README.md

 # Basic Custom Actions Example

 This example shows how to use "actions" as part of your flow in the chat widget.
 We will be using actions to update a users address.
+Simply type "update address" in the example and follow the prompts.

 ## Installing and Running Locally
   1. set the `botID`, `XIBMClientID` and `XIBMClientSecret` parameters in [src/index.js](./src/index.js) (see [Getting Started](https://github.com/watson-virtual-agents/chat-widget/blob/master/README.md#getting-started) for further details on this):